AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 equations - Einstein-Maxwell's

-spacetime and Einstein' s equations indicating the curvature of
+equations indicating the curvature of spacetime by this

-space-time, from which it can be "recognized" and whose
+from which it can be "recognized" and whose behavior is

-behavior is determined.
-The electromagnetic field (which is thus
+determined.
+The electromagnetic field (which is thus determined

-determined by the expression containing the roots of the Ricci
+by the expression containing the roots of the Ricci tensor of the

 using only gravitational quantities, ultimately using the